 TCP/IP operates on a layered architecture.
 This modular approach breaks down the communication process into specific tasks, and each layer has its responsibility.

-Physical Layer: It deals with data in the form of bits.
-This layer mainly handles the host-to-host communication in the network.
-It defines the transmission medium and mode of communication between two devices.
+Physical Layer: This layer is mainly concerned with host-to-host data exchange within the network, managing communication between two devices by defining both the transmission medium and how data, represented as bits, is transmitted.

 Link Layer (or Network Interface Layer): It deals with the physical connection and data link aspects, ensuring that data is sent and received over the physical medium, like Ethernet or Wi-Fi.